Most of us are eating more salt than we realise

 Foods can be saltier than they taste

 More than half of our kids are eating too much salt every day.
-Cakes and biscuits can have a lot of salt in them, even if they don't taste salty.
+Cakes and biscuits can have a lot of salt in them, even if they do not taste salty.

 How much is too much?